AdinotAadi/tedxxie/README.md

 # TEDxXIE Repository

 Welcome to the TEDxXIE repository!
 This repository contains the source code and assets for the TEDxXIE website.
+---

+## TEDxXIE Website Deprecation Notice

+Dear TEDxXIE Community,

+After careful consideration, we have decided to deprecate the current version of the TEDxXIE website built using HTML, CSS, and JS.
+We are excited to announce the migration to a new and improved version developed with React and Tailwind CSS.

+## New Repository and Live Deployment

+You can find the code for the updated website on our new repository: [tedx-react-tailwind](https://github.com/AdinotAadi/tedx-react-tailwind).
+We encourage you to check out the repository for the latest updates, improvements, and features.

+The live deployment of the new TEDxXIE website can be accessed at [https://react-tedx.netlify.app/](https://react-tedx.netlify.app/).
+We believe this transition will provide a better user experience and more flexibility for future enhancements.

+## How to Migrate

+If you have contributed to the current TEDxXIE website, we appreciate your efforts.
+To migrate to the new version, please follow the guidelines provided in the [new repository](https://github.com/AdinotAadi/tedx-react-tailwind).
+This will ensure a smooth transition and help us maintain the integrity of the project.

+## Support and Feedback

+We understand that change can sometimes be challenging, but we are confident that this upgrade will benefit the TEDxXIE community.
+If you encounter any issues or have feedback during the migration process, please don't hesitate to open an issue on the [new repository](https://github.com/AdinotAadi/tedx-react-tailwind).

+Thank you for your understanding and continued support.

+Best regards,

+The TEDxXIE Team

+---

 ## Table of Contents